LiveSatomi/quicksnap/README.md

-quicksnap
+Quicksnap
 =========

-Application to make screenshots and upload them to the internet
+Application to make screenshots and upload them to the internet.